 Dr Amanda Lloyd is a passionate outdoor enthusiast who has always spent her time on a bike, in the ocean, hiking and generally enjoying the outdoors.

 This led her into a field that develops her life pursuits into opportunities for others.
-Amanda is a teacher with 16 years classroom experience and in leadership roles.
-Her PhD focuses on the advantages of place-based outdoor learning within the primary school curriculum.
+Amanda is a teacher with 16 years experience in classroom and leadership roles.
+Her PhD focused on the advantages of place-based outdoor learning within the primary school curriculum.

 Amanda is a founding director of “Outdoor Connections” where she is an educational consultant and delivers workshops to children, parents and educators.

 To find Amanda best go outside and look for a group of dirty, laughing and excited children playing with sticks and exploring the bush.
 She will be the one most likely covered in clay, dirt or sand.